7 Ayurvedic Smoothie Recipes by Body Type

 - Squeeze of lime

-Method: Blend all ingredients until smooth.
-Strain if desired for a lighter texture.
+Method: Blend until smooth.
+Strain if you want a lighter texture.

 Why it works: Cucumber and mint are powerfully cooling.
-Fennel supports digestion while being naturally sweet and cooling — one of the few spices that calms Pitta.
+Fennel supports digestion while staying naturally sweet and cool.
+One of the few spices that calms Pitta.

 Kapha-Balancing Smoothies (Light & Stimulating)